 A number of sellers even offer stand-alone soft ties that you can use with your “S” hook style tie-downs.
 But the downside is that now you have added cost and one more item to keep with you.

 The reported tensile strength shown on most tie-downs is usually a measurement of the strength of the nylon strap itself, not the overall tie-down as a whole.
 You will find ratings near 4,500 lbs in many cases, which to the average motorcyclist seems to be more than enough.
 But here is the real story on the strength of the tie-down as a unit.
 The nylon strap itself is the strongest part of the tie-down and the metal “S” hook and tightening assembly is the weakest part of any tie down!
-Quality “S” hooks can hold somewhere near 1,500 lbs before they fail but even good tightenying assemblies (cam buckle or ratchet) usually reach a breaking point around 600 lbs.
-Poorly made tie-downs often use assemblies that provide even lower break points.
-When shopping for you next set of tie downs, read the description closely and make sure you understand the actual strength or load capacity.
+Quality “S” hooks can hold somewhere near 1,500 lbs before they fail but even good tightening assemblies (cam buckle or ratchet) usually reach a breaking point around 600 lbs.
+Poorly made tie-downs often use assemblies that provide even lower breakpoints.
+When shopping for your next set of tie-downs, read the description closely and make sure you understand the actual strength or load capacity.